Special Events in Tulsa

 Event City Beverage Permit.

-- These three (3) special event beer permits as described cover
+- These three (3) special event beer permits as described may

-multiple outdoor beer serving locations within the approved venue
+cover multiple outdoor beer serving locations within geographic

 - A business or retail dealer who possesses a current low-point